Should I be allowed to cook?

 Such draconian measures sounded like a bit too much to attempt right this minute, so I started with gluten.
 One day this week, I just decided.
 Now.
 Okay, nnnnnnow.

 This is what late-night, gluten-free binge shopping looks like.
+It sure looks handsomely packed with the best nutrichef vacuum sealer there is.

 For someone who generally tries to shun processed foods, this is friggin’ ridiculous.